leopariente/intsights-project/README.md

 # Paste Scrapper

-This project is still in the works and is not finished.

 This project is part of a hackathon with cyber company IntSights Rapid7.
 ## About
 As part of the bootcamp I took a part of a hackathon took place with cyber company IntSights Rapid7.